 Even if the risk of it happening is low, I cannot take such a risk.
 Nor can I suffer the anxiety of waking up every morning fearing that dreaded email from Amazon.

 That is why you will find no books by J.D.
 Masterly on Amazon.

-As I mentioned earlier, all of my books are available on Smashwords, Barnes & Noble, Apple Books, Kobo, and Scribd.
+As I mentioned earlier, all of my books are available on Smashwords, Barnes & Noble, Apple Books, Kobo, Google Play Books, and Scribd.
 If you would like to support me, please consider buying some of my books from those retailers.
 Even combined, those retailers hold less than 10% of the ebook market, with Amazon dominating the other 90%.
 As a result, my sales are minuscule.
 Every book I sell is a small but wonderful miracle!

-Unlike Amazon, none of the book retailers will “ban me as a person forever.”
+Unlike Amazon, none of the other book retailers will “ban me as a person forever.”
 I publish through Smashwords (which is now part of Draft2Digital, so technically I publish through D2D) to each of those retailers, with Smashwords/D2D as the distributor.
 If they don’t like a book, they will simply remove it.
 But I won’t be banned.
 Not like I would be with Amazon.

 I’m not asking you to boycott Amazon, as that would be silly and useless.
 But consider buying some books from those other retailers.
 If you by a book from Smashwords, you will get the DRM free epub file, which you can put on any reading device or ebook app you choose, including Kindle.
 If you want something similar to Kindle Unlimited, you can even try Scribd, which is a subscription service that works much the same.